 Thyroid Hormone Receptor (TR) Mutants: Molecular Actions and Roles in Disease

 Our research goals are to elucidate the molecular actions of thyroid hormone receptor (TR) mutants and understand their roles in disease.
 TRs are thyroid hormone (T3)-dependent transcription factors that are critical in growth, differentiation, and development, and in maintaining metabolic homeostasis.
 TRs are derived from two genes, alpha and beta, that encode four T3-binding TRs: alpha1, beta1, beta2, and beta3.
 Given the pivotal roles of TRs, it is reasonable to expect that their mutations could lead to deleterious effects.
 Indeed, mutations of the THRB gene are known to cause a genetic disease, resistance to thyroid hormone (RTH).
 Very recently, patients with severe hypothyroidism were found to have mutations in the THRA gene.
-To understand how TRbeta and TRalpha mutants act in vivo to cause these disease in patients, we have developed genetically engineered mouse models (ThrbPV mice and Thra1PV mice, respectively).
+To understand how TRbeta and TRalpha mutants act in vivo to cause these diseases in patients, we have developed genetically engineered mouse models (ThrbPV mice and Thra1PV mice, respectively).
 These mouse models are being used not only to dissect the molecular actions of TR mutant isoforms in vivo, but also to identify potential therapeutic targets.
+We learned that the molecular actions of TR mutants are iso-form-dependent, leading to different human diseases.
+Furthermore, that TRalpha mutants seemingly cause more deleterious effects than TRbeta mutants.
 Importantly, these models serve to advance understanding of the abnormal regulation of other mutated nuclear receptors and transcription factors in human disease.

 Enomoto K, Zhu X, Park S, Zhao L, Zhu YJ, Willingham MC, Qi J, Copland JA, Meltzer P, Cheng SY.
 Targeting MYC as a Therapeutic Intervention for Anaplastic Thyroid Cancer.
 J Clin Endocrinol Metab.
 2017;102(7):2268-2280.